-If you’re daydreaming about your next quick excursion out of the Mile High City, we’ve rounded up ten fantastic day trip options that average about a 1.5-hour drive or less out of town.
+If you’re daydreaming about your next quick excursion out of the Mile High City, we’ve rounded up ten fantastic day trip options, which average about an hour and a half drive or less out of town.
 We cover both the mountains and the plains for your next short road trip.
 The specific activities below are just a tiny fraction of the attractions found in the ten regions.

 Here are the best one day trips near Denver, CO, in no particular order:

 Folks from around the world travel far and wide to experience the natural wonders of Rocky Mountain National Park, but Denverites merely need to hop in the car and drive an hour and a half north to get there.
 Rocky Mountain National Park boasts 415 square miles of pristine mountainous terrain to explore, which is packed with 300 miles of hiking trails, a perfect antidote to Denver’s growing traffic woes.